Nonimmigrants Hiring Foreign Domestic Attendants20 Jul 2022

 B-1 Status and EAD for Domestic Attendants

 Those familiar with the B-1 category generally associate this nonimmigrant category as being suited for business visitors, and not as a means for securing work authorization.
 In most situations, this is correct.
-However, qualified candidates may apply for a specially annotated B-1 visa as a domestic attendant.
-Once admitted in B-1 status, such individuals can obtain an employment authorization document (EAD) for purposes of working as a personal or domestic attendant (sometimes referred to as a "domestic servant") of the sponsoring individual.
+However, qualified candidates may apply for a specially annotated B-1 visa as a domestic attendant for purposes of working as a personal or domestic attendant (sometimes referred to as a “domestic servant”) of the sponsoring individual.

 Separate Requirements for Diplomats, Others